Volume 1, ED13357; Volume 2, ED13437; Volume 3, ED13446; Volume 4, ED13489.

 This is a significant contribution to Baroque literature, not least by virtue of its size.

-The moving Prelude by Ms. Vaudry de Saizenay is troubled with missing rests, odd rhythmical notations and stem confusions.
+The moving Prelude by M’lle Vaudry De Saizenay is troubled with missing rests, odd rhythmical notations and stem confusions.
 This is contrapuntal writing.
 If the object is to introduce students to linear music, then the lines should be more clearly delineated.

 This book has to be welcomed, allowing some unfamiliar music to make it into the light of day for the guitarist.
 I would be astonished if a grade 1 guitarist could get near most of them though.

-Stuart must have invested enormous amounts of energy into researching this music.
+Willis must have invested enormous amounts of energy into researching this music.
 He has assembled an anthology of some of the most interesting Baroque repertoire I have ever come across.
-Most of the time we are ticking Baroque boxes for exam students – but if you have a young grade 5-ish student really interested in this period, then Volume 2 is highly recommended.
+Most of the time we are ticking Baroque boxes for exam students – but if you have a young Grade 5-ish student really interested in this period, then Volume 2 is highly recommended.